AEG Home Appliances

 1996: AEG household appliances sold to Electrolux

 AEG is formally merged into Daimler-Benz.
-The household appliances division, the part of AEG that includes the kitchen and laundry appliances, is sold to Electrolux AB, the Swedish appliance group.
+The household appliances division – the part of AEG that includes the kitchen and laundry appliances – is sold to Electrolux AB, the Swedish appliance group.
 This transaction transfers the AEG home appliance brand and its associated product lines and engineering assets to Electrolux, where the brand has remained ever since.

-1996–present: AEG as an Electrolux premium brand
+1996 to present: AEG as an Electrolux premium brand

 Under Electrolux ownership, AEG is developed as the premium brand within the Electrolux group’s European portfolio.
 The brand’s German heritage and its association with engineering precision and quality are central to its positioning against competitors such as BSH’s Bosch and Siemens brands in the mid-premium and premium segments of the UK and European market.